4. Copyright Part I: Five Principles of Copyright When Planning to Share | Presentation

 - Articulate copyright-related barriers in teaching, learning, and sharing.

-- Describe what can be under copyright, how it gets there, who is a copyright holder, and how long copyright lasts.
+- Describe what can be under copyright, how it gets there, who is a copyright holder, and how long copyright lasts in a U.S. context.

 - Articulate and apply the default position of copyright regarding “ownership,” refuting common myths about student work and online materials.
-Namely, that Everything is created by someone – unless it has entered the Public Domain, it is still owned by someone. (e.g., Instructors are not automatically free to use student work and things we find “free online”).
+Namely, that everything is created by someone—unless it has entered the Public Domain or is still owned by someone (e.g., instructors are not automatically free to use student work or things they find “free online”).

 Assignment